sonalibiswas242/Fitness-app/README.md

 # Fitness-app
-This is an app to help you with workouts.
+This is a React native application to help you with workouts.

 <p>
 <table>